 I suspect part of what explains this is that examining reasons is hard, and it is easier to simply pick a belief that is held by others.
 And given the opportunity cost of thinking through a difficult philosophical issue, most people would rather spend their time doing something else.
 Not to mention, the cost to them of being wrong about this or that ethical or philosophical issue—as far as they can tell, anyway—is negligible.
 How bad would it be for you personally to hold false views about how consciousness arises or relates to the brain?
 It isn’t obvious that there would be, other than having false beliefs.
 Having false beliefs about incoming traffic on the freeway, on the other hand, would obviously be costly to an individual (at least in some cases).

 However, I suspect in some cases, there is something else going on: philosophy is hard to do, easy to screw up.
 And worse still, philosophical arguments can be hard to dissect and disarm for the layperson, and they can be misleading and wrongheaded.
 Add to that the fact that professional philosophers are incredibly good at defending views that are false because they are good at generating plausible sounding reasons.
 I should know: I’ve been a professional philosopher for over a decade.
 This is not to say, of course, that philosophers are being dishonest or manipulative in such cases.
 For the most part, philosophers engage in good faith discussions.
 The problem is that the best philosophers are often very good at defending bad arguments, and that philosophy is the sort of inquiry where it is easy to mess up.
-Consider a passage from Dan Moller making this view point (in discussing the moral risk of abortion):
+Consider a passage from Dan Moller (applying this point to moral risk and abortion):

 [The] main reason for supposing there is a non-negligible possibility of error isn’t the sheer existence of anti-abortion arguments.
 It is rather that the subject matter involved is the sort of thing it is all too easy for people like us to be mistaken about; abstruse moral reasoning involving far-out cases and complex principles is something we find very difficult and are disposed to get wrong reasonably often.

 The same could be said of many philosophical arguments.
 They are too easy to get wrong and professional philosophers are good at (unwittingly) defending bad arguments such that the average layperson wouldn’t, and perhaps couldn’t in some cases, be able to tell.
 And unless you think I exaggerate: in my early days of graduate school, I had a professor who could outargue anybody, even many professional philosophers, and even when he was wrong.
 Often when we argued I would feel that he was wrong but would have too much difficulty pointing out exactly where.
 Just as often, I would be somewhat skeptical of the argument he was making, often pointing out that he was too good at arguing compared to me, so how would I know if he was wrong?
 How could I show it?
-It would be incredibly difficult.
-There is thus a sense in which it is rational for average people to ignore philosophical arguments—they are often complex and hinge on matters that are easy to get wrong.
+It would be incredibly hard.
+There is thus a sense in which it is rational for layperson to ignore philosophical arguments—they are often complex and hinge on matters that are easy to get wrong.
 However, they still should be more responsive to reasons.
 But that is a post for another time.

 I 100% agree with what you said -- which is why we need a reform of philosophy journals.